railsgirls/guides.railsgirls.com/_pages/sinatra-app-tutorial.md

 see a ‘Hello, voter!’ page, which means that the generation of your new app worked correctly.
 Hit <kbd>Ctrl</kbd>+<kbd>C</kbd> in the terminal to shut down the server.
 If <kbd>Ctrl</kbd>+<kbd>C</kbd> does not work for you it means you are probably Windows user and <kbd>Ctrl</kbd>+<kbd>Z</kbd>/ <kbd>Ctrl</kbd>+<kbd>Pause</kbd> / <kbd>Ctrl</kbd>+<kbd>Break</kbd> will fix the issue)

+{% coach %}
-__COACH__: Explain POST and GET methods, and how to communicate with the browser.
+Explain POST and GET methods, and how to communicate with the browser.
+{% endcoach %}